 Non-Motorist Action At Time of Crash - Actions that the non-motorist was undertaking at the time of the crash.
-Note: It's possible that the non-motorist was undertaking several actions at the time of the 2016 - Investigator's Traffic Crash Report Manual crash.
+Note: It's possible that the non-motorist was undertaking several actions at the time of the crash.
 We record the investigating officer judgment.
 The narrative may be used to explain further if necessary.